-- Documented our understanding of the process for preparing the District's monthly financial reports.
-Evaluated the process and identified significant internal controls related to the preparation of the District's monthly financial reports. - Compared the process to governmental internal control standards outlined in the GAO Standards for Internal Control. - Reviewing a random sample of four (4) District monthly financial reports (33.33% of months in the population tested) to ensure the monthly reports were signed and approved by someone other than the preparer, reconciled to the general ledger, and reconciled to the bank statement. - Reconciled total collections from the month to the general ledger for each month and to the District's monthly financial reports. - Confirmed \$659,078 in monies (99.99% of total monies) received from the Oklahoma Cooperative Circuit Engineering Districts Board (OCCEDB) and determined these monies were entered into the accounting system in the proper amount. - Prepared a general ledger schedule of cash and investments at June 30 to ensure the schedule reconciled to the District's monthly financial reports. - Confirmed all cash and investment balances at June 30th. - Re-performed the June 30th bank reconciliation and confirmed reconciling items. - Reviewed bank balances of all accounts at June 30th on the District's general ledger to ensure that investments were adequately secured as required by 62 O.S. § 517.4(C). - Reconciled the District's total expenditures from the monthly financial reports to the financial institution's total disbursements.
+- Documented our understanding of the processes for preparing the District's monthly financial reports.
+Evaluated those processes and identified significant internal controls related to the preparation of the District's monthly financial reports. - Compared those processes to governmental internal control standards outlined in the GAO Standards for Internal Control - Confirmed \$835,408 in monies (64% of total monies) received from the State Treasurer's Office (ODOT, OTC, etc.) and Oklahoma Cooperative Circuit Engineering Districts Board (OCCEDB) and determined that these monies were entered into the accounting system in the proper amount. - Confirmed all cash and investment balances at June 30th. - Reviewed bank balances of all accounts at June 30th on the District's general ledger to ensure that investments were adequately secured as required by 62 O.S. § 517.4.